img

 Are there any side effects with the birth control shot?

-The side effects suffered by women and girls who use the birth control shot include the following:
+Side effect associated with the birth control shot include the following:

 • Irregular menstrual periods, or no periods at all